svecile/Airgeddon_Notes/README.md

 ### Network Security
 Personal WiFi networks can have different kinds of security and authentication mechanisms and which ones it has will change the way you attack it.
 The different security protocols are wired equivalent privacy (WEP), wifi protected setup (WPS), WiFi protected access (WPA/WPA2-PSK), and recently WPA3.
 WEP is very old, insecure and not really used anymore so i wont be covering it but heres a [link](https://null-byte.wonderhowto.com/how-to/hack-wi-fi-hunting-down-cracking-wep-networks-0183712/) with more information if you are curious.
 WPA3 is very new and i havent seen any routers with it yet although im sure they are out there but airgeddon has no attacks for it so i also wont be covering it.
 Most networks you will come across will be protected by WPA/WPA2 and possibly WPS and these are the protocols i will focus on.

-####WPA/WPA2
+#### WPA/WPA2
-This is the type of security you will mostly see in personal networks
+This is the type of security you will mostly see in personal networks and is one of the ones we will be attacking.
+WPA2 came out in 2004 and is an upgrade on the origional WPA that came out in 2003.